-Facilities such as St. Lawrence Youth Association (Cassidy Street, Sundance) and the Quinte Detention Centre provide academic support to clients through the provision of Section 23 classrooms.
+Facilities such as St. Lawrence Youth Association (Cassidy Street, Sundance) and the Quinte Detention Centre provide academic support to clients through the provision of custody/corrections classrooms.
 Each classroom is staffed jointly with a teacher employed by the Board with support from staff of the "closed custody" or "open custody" facility.

-3. Roles and Responsibilities in Special Education
+4. Roles and Responsibilities in Special Education